ElevatorProject/Back-End/README.md

 ## Built With

-* [jQuery] - Javascript library for "write less do more"
+* jQuery - Javascript library for "write less do more"
-* [Angular] - A framework and lets you extend HTML syntax
+* Angular - A framework and lets you extend HTML syntax
-* [Node.js] - Node.js is a JavaScript runtime environment that is useful for servers
+* Node.js - Node.js is a JavaScript runtime environment that is useful for servers
-* [postgresSQL] - Object-relational database system
+* postgresSQL - Object-relational database system
+* Apache - Web server

 ## Notes